magicmonty/delphi-code-coverage/README.markdown

 unzip the file and put it for example in your Delphi installations "bin" directory or somewhere where it is in the "path".
 You may also want to try out the [release candidate version for 1.0](http://code.google.com/p/delphi-code-coverage/downloads/detail?name=CodeCoverage_1.0_RC7.zip)
+All parameters understand also environment variables in batch style (e.g. %WINDIR% etc.)
+If a file is used for the source directories (see `-spf`) there are also Environment variables allowed.
+It is possibile to exclude specific units in the units file (see `-uf`) by prepending a "!" before the unit name.

 Open a command line prompt in the directory where your compiled application and executable is.